top of page

 The EWI Difference

-Distinct from traditional feminist ideologies, the EWI lens examines both how and why environmental issues disproportionately impact Black women, people of color, and other marginalized groups.
+Distinct from traditional feminist ideologies, the ecowomanist lens examines both how and why environmental issues disproportionately impact Black women, people of color, and other marginalized groups.

 Volunteer or Become a Member